 How do I find my bike in transition?

-We have numbers at the end of each row in the transition area & each section of bike racks is marked with race number signs.
+We have signs at the end of each row in the transition area & each section of bike racks is marked with race number signs.
 Your bike must be placed on the rack that is marked for your race number range.
 When you place your bike, be familiar with which number it is on, so you can find it during the race.

 Can my friends and family come into the transition area?
 Can they eat the food in the food tent?

 At most Team Magic events, only racers are allowed to come into the transition area.
-No exceptions.
 Friends and family can purchase a food ticket at our race site to eat the food at the tent.
 At some events, sponsors may offer complimentary food available for specatators of the event.

 What can I bring into the transition area?
 Is there a changing station?